puffle/server/README.md

 **Puffle** is a next-gen [Yukon](https://github.com/wizguin/yukon-server/)-inspired "*any game*" private server.

+> :warning: Puffle is under development and one or more features of Yukon may not yet be available.
+You can check the current status on the [Projects tab](https://github.com/orgs/puffle/projects/3).

 ## 🃏 Features

 - **TypeScript**: Uses TypeScript instead of JavaScript, getting all the benefits of the language.